County Guide

 • State: North Carolina

-• Primary court: Durham County Superior Court / Durham County District Court (14th Prosecutorial District)
+• Primary courts: Durham County Superior Court / Durham County District Court (14th Prosecutorial District)

 Population estimates from the U.S. Census Bureau.